Pato: Gameplay

 In modern pato, two four-member teams riding on horses fight for possession of a ball which has six conveniently-sized handles, and score by throwing the ball through a vertically positioned ring (as opposed to the horizontal rim used in basketball).
 The rings have a 100 cm (3.3 ft) diameter, and are located atop 240 cm (7.9 ft) high poles.
 A closed net, extending for 140 cm (4.6 ft), holds the ball after goals are scored.

 The winner is the team with most goals scored after regulation time (six 8-minute "periods").

 The dimensions of the field are: length 180 to 220 m (196.9 to 240.6 yd), width 80 to 90 m (87 to 98 yd).
 The ball is made of leather, with an inflated rubber chamber and six leather handles.
 Its diameter is 40 cm (15.7 in) handle-to-handle and its weight is 1050 to 1250 g (2.3 to 2.8 lbs).

 The player that has control of the pato (i.e. holds the ball by a handle) must ride with his right arm outstretched, offering the pato so rival players have a chance of tugging the pato and stealing it.
 Not extending the arm while riding with the pato is an offense called negada (refusal).

 During the tug itself, or cinchada, both players must stand on the stirrups and avoid sitting on the saddle, while the hand not involved in the tugging must hold the reins.
 The tug is usually the most exciting part of the game.

-Pato is similar to the game of horseball played in France, Portugal, and other countries.
+Pato is similar to the game of kok-boru played in Kyrgyzstan, Kazakhstan, Turkey and other countries.